geudde/attic-chest/pages/13.reference/01.porden/docs.md

 book r.
 THE CASTLE. §

 " To me one morn, one fatal morn, he came,
-But nor in manner, speech, or look the same ;
+But nor in manner, speech, or look the same;
 Gone was that cheerful smile, that graceful ease,
 That gentle warmth that marks the wish to please,
 The sportive wit, the fire of hope and joy, 170

-That still with me illumed my Henry's eye ;
+That still with me illumed my Henry's eye;
 A sullen sorrow now his looks declare,
 And his hoarse voice rang strangely in mine ear;
 I started — " Does Maria then," he said,
 " Grieve at the change her cruelty has made?
-" Thou bidst me leave thy presence, bidst me shine u In glory's favour, ere I hope for thine ;
+" Thou bidst me leave thy presence, bidst me shine u In glory's favour, ere I hope for thine;
 " Farewell — I sail to Gallia's hostile shore,
-" Return victorious, or return no more ;
+" Return victorious, or return no more;
 " But oh, from thee removed, whose sight inspired 180 " My breast with love, with virtue, valour fired,
 " What to my arms, can like thy smile supply
 " Art to repel, or vigour to annoy ?
 " Yet grant some pledge, no happier youth shall gain
-" That envied hand, so long desired in vain ;
+" That envied hand, so long desired in vain;
 " This in the fight shall steel thy warrior's breast, " And soothe his slumbers in the hour of rest."